-Aumento de la Población de Servicios para Animales del Condado de Orange
+Aumento de la Población de Servicios para Animales en el Condado de Orange

 Urgent Need for Adoptive Homes, Adoption Fees Reduced or Waived